 Indirect cost, also called overhead, administrative cost, or F&A, is an estimate of the expenses associated with conducting research or other activities on the UT Austin campus.
 Indirect costs pay for buildings and maintenance, administrative support staff, electricity, water and other utilities, libraries, IT support and a slew of other services from which all members of the UT Austin community benefit.

 OSP periodically negotiates an indirect cost rate with the federal government that will be used for most grant applications.
-Currently, this rate is 54%.
-This will increase to 54.5% for projects with start dates on or after September 1, 2013.
+Currently, this rate is 54.5%, but we anticipate a new negotiated rate will be announced by August 2014.
 Depending on your grant sponsor's indirect cost policy and the nature of your work, some proposals may be eligible for a different rate.
 The most common alternate categories are training or conference grants, and off-campus research.
 IDC waivers or reductions are extremely rare, and will generally only be awarded if the sponsor provides written documentation of an IDC cap or exclusion.
 For more information, please contact Kathy Thatcher.

 When a portion of your project's budget will be paid by someone other than the sponsor to which you are applying, this is called cost-sharing.
 Cost-sharing can involve in-kind or cash contributions, and may include your contributed effort.
-Written approval is required for all cost-sharing at the time you plan to submit your proposal to the Office of Sponsored Projects.
+Written approval is required for all cost-sharing at the time you plan to submit your proposal to OSP.

 "Fringe" refers to the benefits (health and life insurance, retirement, etc.) paid to all UT Austin employees, including faculty, staff and student workers.
 Although fringe rates may vary slightly from person to person, we typically estimate fringe at 30% for faculty, staff, and graduate TAs and GRAs, and 10% for part-time workers and undergraduates.